Practical tips for holding your baby and helping them attach for a comfortable feed.

 You might like to encourage your baby to use their instincts to seek out the breast and attach for a feed.
 Learn more about this approach.

-However your baby finds the breast, holding them close in a comfortable position helps them feed well.
+Whatever way your baby finds the breast, holding them close in a comfortable position helps them feed well.

 Hold your baby close

-Finding a position that works for you and your baby can take a little trial and error.
+Finding a comfortable position that works for you and your baby can take a little trial and error.
 You might use different holds at different times, or as your baby grows.

 Here are some common breastfeeding positions.
 Try a few to see what feels best for you and your baby.
 You might find one that becomes your favourite, or you may switch between holds depending on the situation.